LesFerch/WinSetView/README.md

 The *Font.txt* file contains the default display font for the language.

-If you edit *Columns* and *ViewList* please be sure to use EXACTLY the same terms that Windows uses.
+If you edit *FolderTypes* and *ViewList* please be sure to use EXACTLY the same terms that Windows uses.
 As described in the *Tools* section, the *GetWinStrings.ps1* script will extract key words from Windows for any installed language.

 The *Tools* section provides details about which scripts and procedures create the various language files.
 However, I suggest that if you wish to create a new translation, please contact me and I will create all the files so you only have to edit the two machine translated files.